Automations

 Common Uses

-Auto-create incidents - When a production monitor goes down, automatically create a P1 incident
+Auto-create incidents When a monitor goes down, automatically create an incident to track the issue.

 Getting Started